SwagOtaku/plugin.video.kaito/README.md

 **_Function_**:
 - Watchlist: Sync watched status with all accounts. (anilist, mal, kitsu)
 - TMDB Players: Need to add an Otaku openplayer for tmdb helper.
-(Examples:https://github.com/a4k-openproject/json.openplayers)
+(Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))

 **_Quality_**:
 - Artwork: Scrape for fanart before listing.
 (Pls Make it an addon settings option or a context menu option)